elleniayele/Prediction-of-Product-Sales1/README.md

 model testing r2:18627281456683.17

-in here we can say that the data is slighltly over fit.
+in here we can say that the data is slighltly over fit. i suggest tuning the model to get better results.